it-novum/openITCOCKPIT-documentation/en/docs/additional/behind-reverse-proxy.md

 systemctl restart nginx
 ```

-openITCOCKPIT should now be accessible via the reverse proxy.
+openITCOCKPIT should now be accessible via your reverse proxy.

-## Apache2 as Reverse Proxy
+## Apache2 as a reverse proxy

 Copy the following configuration to `/etc/apache2/sites-available/openitcockpit-proxy.conf`